tenjavacontest/minnymin3/README.md

-Loric
+DragonBuddy
 =======

-A plugin based on the I Am Number Four book.
+DragonBuddy is a plugin that allows you to have your own ender dragon buddy.
+You can call him out of the air and he will come down to you and you can ride him!

-Starting time: 8:00 EST (1:00 PM UTC)
+Starting time: 11:00 EST (4:00 PM UTC)